ShobaS/Daily-Log/log.md

 Day 56:
 Worked on todo app.
 Have some idea of how to add events in react.
 Have to work on event binding more.

+Day 57:
+completed on adding tasks in todo app.
+Have to work on the functionality yet.
+Have to complete it as soon as possible.